Pedrão (footballer, born 1997): Club career

 Born in São Paulo, Pedrão joined the youth setup of Água Santa at the age of 15.
 While playing for the 2015 and 2016 editions of the Copa São Paulo de Futebol Júnior, he drew the attention of scouts.
 In 2016, he was promoted to the senior team and went on to represent the side in Campeonato Paulista.
 Although he received an offer from Grêmio at the end of the season, nothing materialised.

 On 21 February 2017, Pedrão was loaned to Palmeiras for a year and was assigned to the under-20 team.
 In October, Italian club S.P.A.L.
 2013 expressed their desire to sign him although nothing materialised.

 In December 2017, Palmeiras announced the signing of Pedrão on a five-year deal, although the percentage of rights acquired was not disclosed.

 In January 2019, Pedrão was loaned to América Mineiro for a year.
 On 21 February of the following year, he moved to Athletico Paranaense also in a temporary deal.

 On 11 August 2021, he joined Portimonense in Portugal on loan.

+On 29 August 2024, Maccabi Haifa signed Pedrão from Portimonense in a transfer worth €1.3 million.
+He signed a three year deal with the club.